PaddlePaddle/PaddleCloud/doc/client_design.md

 ## Reference

-- `paddlecloud submit [options] [package path]`: submit job to PaddlePaddle Cloud
+- `paddlecloud submit [options] <package path>`: submit job to PaddlePaddle Cloud
-    - `[package path]`: ***Required*** Job package to submit.
-Including user training programe and it's dependcies.
+    - `<package path>`: ***Required*** Job package to submit.
+Including user training program and it's dependencies.
-    - `-p --parallism`: Number of parrallel trainers.
+    - `-parallelism`: Number of parallel trainers.
 Defaults to 1.
-    - `-c --cpu`: CPU resource each trainer will use.
+    - `-cpu`: CPU resource each trainer will use.
 Defaults to 1.
-    - `-g --gpu`: GPU resource each trainer will use.
+    - `-gpu`: GPU resource each trainer will use.
 Defaults to 0.
-    - `-m --memory`: Memory resource each trainer will use.
+    - `-memory`: Memory resource each trainer will use.
 Defaults to 1Gi.
+Memory ammounts consists a plain integer using one of these suffixes: Ei, Pi, Ti, Gi, Mi, Ki
-    - `-s --pservers`: Number of parameter servers.
+    - `-pservers`: Number of parameter servers.
 Defaults equal to `-p`
-    - `-u --pscpu`: Parameter server CPU resource.
+    - `-pscpu`: Parameter server CPU resource.
 Defaults to 1.
-    - `-y --psmemory`: Parameter server momory resource.
+    - `-psmemory`: Parameter server memory resource.
 Defaults to 1Gi.
-    - `-e --entry`: Command of starting trainer process.
+    - `-entry`: Command of starting trainer process.
 Defaults to `paddle train`
-    - `-t --topology`: ***Will Be Deprecated*** `.py` file contains paddle v1 job configs
+    - `-topology`: ***Will Be Deprecated*** `.py` file contains paddle v1 job configs
 - `paddlecloud jobs [-a]`: List jobs.
 List only running jobs if no `-a` specified.
     - `-a`: List all jobs.
 - `paddlecloud logs [job]`: Print logs of the job.